JuliaSymbolics/Symbolics.jl/docs/src/manual/solver.md

 ```@docs
 Symbolics.symbolic_linear_solve
 ```

+`symbolic_solve` only supports symbolic, i.e. non-floating point computations, and thus prefers equations where the coefficients are integer, rational, or symbolic.
+Floating point coefficients are transformed into rational values and BigInt values are used internally with a potential performance loss, and thus it is recommended that this functionality is only used with floating point values if necessary.
+In contrast, `symbolic_linear_solve` directly handles floating point values using standard factorizations.

 ### More technical details and examples
 #### Technical details
 The `symbolic_solve` function uses 4 hidden solvers in order to solve the user's input.
 Its base,